johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-12-07-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md

 ![Screenshot of the instructions for setting up the `.npmrc` file](screenshot-npmrc.png)

-We don't need to set up an `.npmrc` file to run the CLI tool with `npx`, but we do need to grab the registry URL.
+We don't need to set up an `.npmrc` file to run the CLI tool with `npx`, but we do need to grab the registry URL, which we can see in the example `.npmrc` file above.
+In our case, the URL is `https://pkgs.dev.azure.com/johnnyreilly/_packaging/npmrc-script-organization/npm/registry/`.
+This is the URL of the registry (private npm feed) that we want to use.

 ## Running the CLI tool with `npx`